 Most common mistakes mid laners do

-1. Bad roam timing - you don't have to roam at all time.
+1. Bad roam timing - you don't have to roam at all times.
 Focus on your lane in the first place.
-After you pushed your lane, look at the minimap.
+After you push your lane, look at the minimap.
 Good roam opportunities are similar to jungle ganks indication, which we covered in our jungle guide.
 Look for roam if there is an important objective or some juicy shutdowns.
-Do not follow enemy roams, if you don't have vision of them.
+Do not follow enemy roams if you don't have a vision of them.
 You might be stepping into a trap (famous 'NA brush').
 Instead hard shove the wave and wait for your counterpart to reappear.
 Then follow or pressure the tower.

-2. Freezing in an improper moment don't freeze when enemy goes for a roam.
+2. Freezing in an improper moment doesn't freeze when an enemy goes for a roam.
 If needed, ask jungler to help you crash the wave into the tower or at least kill caster minions and recall.

 Also if jungler comes to help and you know it's a bad idea, ping him back.
 If he listens, good.
 If not, let him die.

 4. Bad vision - many times you will get ganked because of poor vision placement.
 Most of the time simply knowing enemy jungler whereabouts, is enough to prevent gank.
 You should ward the River or pixel brush around 20 seconds before the Crab spawns.
 Then you can roughly determine, where the jungler is and what is he up to.
-Later on ward the Raptors camp.
-This will most like spot him and also prevent some cheeky ganks like Annie flash-Tibbers, Fiddlesticks ult or Zac Slingshot.
-Warding the brush to the side of the midlane most of the time is pointless, since if jungler makes it to the brush, you already will have to burn summoners/report to the Fountain with gray screen.
+Later onward the Raptors camp.
+This will most like to spot him and also prevent some cheeky ganks like Annie flash-Tibbers, Fiddlesticks ult or Zac Slingshot.
+Warding the brush to the side of the mid lane most of the time is pointless since if jungler makes it to the brush, you already will have to burn summoners/report to the Fountain with a gray screen.

-Knowing these tips will not only allow you to avoid mistakes, but also help you capitalize when enemies does it.
+Knowing these tips will not only allow you to avoid mistakes but also help you capitalize when enemies do it.

 It’s a topic that is often overlooked by many players.
-It’s rarely happening in lower divisions, since these days everyone share the desire to play the ultimate carry mid, like Yasuo, Zed and Katarina, to make the decisive, breathtaking plays that will ignite the Reddit community.
-But some days Riot Games can make you a surprise and you'll face the question: ‘What should I do, if I’m autofilled mid lane?’.
+It’s rarely happening in lower divisions, since these days everyone shares the desire to play the ultimate carry mid, like Yasuo, Zed, and Katarina, to make the decisive, breathtaking plays that will ignite the Reddit community.
+But some days Riot Games can make you a surprise and you'll face the question: ‘What should I do if I’m auto-filled mid lane?’.
 How to play those games and avoid a feeding report?
 What champion you should pick?

-1. Ask for swap.
+1. Ask for a swap.
 I guess more than enough teammates will be happy to ‘carry this burden’.
-What’s more nobody wants to play with autofilled team mates.
+What’s more, nobody wants to play with auto-filled team mates.

 2. Take something from your champion pool.
 LoL is a versatile game.
 Some champions were played on a pro scene in more than one role.
-Some, like Gragas were played everywhere except ADC.
+Some, like Gragas, were played everywhere except ADC.
 Say you play top and main Camille and Irelia.
 They will fit perfectly mid.
 Jungle Aatrox or Karthus should be fine mid.
-Ezreal, Kai’Sa or Lucian were played mid.
+Ezreal, Kai’Sa or Lucian was played mid.
 Support Morgana, Karma or Zilean and most recent Lux will fit mid lane.
-In lane you follow mid lane rules mentioned in this guide, in the mid game you do your job as if you were playing your main role.
+In the lane, you follow mid lane rules mentioned in this guide, in the mid game you do your job as if you were playing your main role.

 3. Pick something easy and useful.
-Annie is most recommended for beginners, as she requires ‘tutorial level’ of skill.
-CS from range with Q, stack your stun, kill.
+Annie is most recommended for beginners, as she requires a ‘tutorial level’ of skill.
+CS from the range with Q, stack your stun, kill.
 Simple as that.
-Another one is Anivia, who is very useful post 6 and quite safe in lane thanks to her passive.
+Another one is Anivia, who is very useful post 6 and quite safe in the lane thanks to her passive.
 Although be very conservative about her Wall, as it's dangerous also for allies.
-Last one might be Veigar.
+The last one might be Veigar.